-"And what is faith compared to steel and flame?" he said, nodding back toward his soldiers who held a sword in one hand, a torch in the other.
-"Your faith can save neither you nor your precious knowledge."
-He turned and walked out, calling, "Torch the room.
+"And what is faith compared to steel and flame?" he said, nodding back toward his soldiers who each held a sword in one hand, a torch in the other.
+"Your faith can save neither you nor your so-called knowledge."
+He turned and walked out, commenting, "Torch the room.
 Do with her as you wish."

-A pair of fisherman who witnessed her leap scrambled to her side.
+A pair of fishermen acquainted with her witnessed the leap and scrambled to her side.

 She held up the cryptex.
 "Keep it safe," she garbled, choking on blood.